tdbianco/starter-hugo-academic/content/post/2021-07-26-essential-demo-of-a-multilevel-mixed-model/index.en.md

 Since the random effect expresses *variation*, all the other predictors are usually called *fixed* effects or terms.
 In this case, the factor Days works as a fixed effect, but has both a fixed and a random term.

-Let's visualize this concepts in the formula, written using [the syntax of the lmer function in R]{.ul}.
+Let's visualize this concepts in the formula, written using the syntax of the *lmer* function in R.

 # Fitting a Mixed Model in R